VigyanShaala-Tech/data-pipelines-v2/README.md

 ### Folder structure

-1. `scripts` to have all python scripts related to data cleaning, pre-processing and post-processing etc
+1. `scripts` to have all python scripts related to data cleaning, pre-processing and post-processing etc.
-2. `dbt` to hold all dbt related folders with models in `core` to keep original data tables related to our programs, `lms` to keep all the models that are pulled from LMS APIs and final reporting tables in `final`.
-Each of the subdirectories to have their own `schema.yml`.
+2. `dbt` to hold all dbt related folders.

 ### Setup